LucasWinkler/LucasWinkler/README.md

 - I’m a developer who is focusing on web development
 - I'm a recent graduate of the Computer Programmer/Analyst course at Conestoga College
+- 2021 Goals:
+  - Learn more about web development
+    - Improve my JavaScript skills
+    - Decide on front-end or back-end web development and then:
+      - If front-end, improve responsive design and practice making websites that businesses would want
+      - If back-end, learn NodeJs
+      - Finally, continue learning react
-- 2021 Goals: Learn more about web development and find a fun job to help improve my skills
+  - Find a fun job to help improve my skills
 - Fun fact: I enjoy video editing (for games) and creating custom keyboards

 ### Connect with me: